jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Aspects mostly operate using the reflective data.
 The fact that aspects they operate using reflective data makes them inherently applicable to any system.

-Some things that in other programming languages are considered fundamental coding principles, can be implemented as an aspect in the new computer language.
+Some things that in other programming languages are considered fundamental coding principles, can be implemented as an aspect in Encircle.
 Examples of this are: parameters, enums, events, type safety, inheritance.
 (There are even things called fundamental in other programming languages, that are considered mere plug-in modules in Software System, such as basic math.)

 So expressing the system in text code is considered an aspect built on top of the principles already offered by the code base.
 We would be lost without actually expressing computer code, but eventually the code runs without it, only it can’t be written by a human being if it wasn’t for expression.